Conference on Engaging with India in a Multi-Polar World

 15:00 Gathering

-15:10 Welcome Address from Elo Süld, the Head of Asia Center & Ajaneesh Kumar the India Ambassador to Estonia
+15:10 Welcome Address from Elo Süld, the Head of Asia Center & Indian Ambassador (designate) to the Republic of Estonia H.E.
+Mr. Ashish Sinha

 Thursday, 8th of May